dinhdothuy/liri-node-app/README.md

 --------------------------------------------------------

-node liri.js movie-this '<movie name here>'
+node liri.js movie-this "<movie name here>"

 This will output the following information to user terminal/bash window: